 The Fine Timing Measurement protocol can also be used to synchronize a local clock between STAs.
 One higher-layer protocol for synchronizing a local clock time between STAs is specified in IEEE Std 802.1AS.
 The SME at the initiating STA may estimate the offset of the local clock relative to that at the responding STA using

+clock offset as defined by Equation (10-6).

-clock offset = [(t2 – t1’) – (t4’ – t3)]/2 (10-6).
+clock offset = [(t2 – t1’) – (t4’ – t3)]/2 (10-6)

 If the Ack frame for a transmitted Fine Timing Measurement frame is not received, the responding STA